 Tolling: Extending the Statute of Limitations

-- A deadline may be paused if a suspect leaves the state.
+- The limitations period may be paused if a suspect leaves the state.
 The limitations period would resume when the suspect reenters the state.

-- A deadline may be paused if the victim is a minor.
+- The limitations period may be paused if the victim is a minor.

-- A deadline may be paused if a victim is mentally incompetent.
+- The limitations period may be paused if a victim is mentally incompetent.

 Why Do Statutes of Limitations Exist?